-- Basement and Mezzanine: The Venue A huge, multifunctional space that can host anything from club nights to theatre productions, and so much more. - Ground Floor: The Three Tuns Your very own student bar, offering a chilled-out space for you to meet with new friends on campus over a very well-priced drink. - 1st Floor: The Denning Learning Café Serving fresh coffee and delicious snacks, the Denning is the perfect place to unwind, catch up with friends, or get a bit of work done. - 2nd Floor: Faith Centre A peaceful space open to all faiths that host a range of events throughout the year. - 3rd Floor: LSESU Offices Home to our SU Staff.
-If you have any questions, email su.info@lse.ac.uk or follow @lsesu on all social media platforms for the latest info. - 4th Floor: Level Up Fitness A gym open exclusively to LSE students, staff and alumni.
+- Basement and Mezzanine: The Venue A huge, multi-functional space that can host anything from club nights to theatre productions, and so much more. - Ground Floor: The Three Tuns Your very own student bar, offering a chilled-out space for you to meet with new friends on campus over a very well-priced drink. - 1st Floor: Multi-purpose space A spacious study area for students, with microwaves and vending machines available for students' use.
+This space is currently being renovated, and will be open with a brand new look by the start of the 2025/26 academic year. - 2nd Floor: Home to the Faith Centre and Media Centre The Faith Centre is a peaceful space open to all faiths that host a range of events throughout the year. - The Media Centre is home to our Media Group societies, including The Beaver, our student newspaper, and Pulse, our student-run radio station. - 3rd Floor: LSESU Offices Home to our SU Staff If you have any questions, email su.info@lse.ac.uk or follow @lsesu on all social media platforms for the latest info. - 4th Floor: Level Up Fitness A gym open exclusively to LSE students, staff and alumni.

 Packed with top of the range equipment, with the best prices you'll find in and around Holborn.
-For more information visit Isesu.com/social/gym or email su.gym@lse.ac.uk - 5th Floor: Careers Centre A place to get some future advice and chat about all things post university. - 6th Floor: Fitness Studio A great splace for dance rehearsals, yoga, and much more.
+For more information visit our webpage or email su.gym@lse.ac.uk - 5th Floor: Careers Centre A place to get some future advice and chat about all things post university.

+6th Floor: Fitness Studio

+A great space for dance rehearsals, yoga, and much more.
 Situated right next to a cosy seating area, and roof terrace with stunning views of central London.